Outfitio/Outfit-Fonts/README.md

 > “typefaces are the clothes words wear.” -Beatrice Warde

-Inspired by the ligature-rich outfit wordmark, Outfit.io is delighted to release it's own type family.
+Inspired by the ligature-rich outfit wordmark, Outfit.io is delighted to release its own type family.
 The Outfit typeface links the Outfit written voice to Outfit product marks; on brand by default.